-In the notes of November 21, there was a two-tailed test to determine whether the mean age of undergraduates was 23 years or not.
+The notes of March 28 contained a two-tailed test to determine whether the mean age of undergraduates was 23 years or not.
 In the above tests for mean attitude of students, the tests were one-tailed (greater than 3).
 While it is not always entirely clear whether an hypothesis test should be one- or two-tailed, some guidelines concerning this are discussed here.
 These one- or two-tailed tests may be referred to as one- or two-directional tests, respectively.

-Note that for both one- and two-directional tests, the null hypothesis is that the population mean is equal to some specified or hypothesized value, M. That is, $H_0: \mu = M$ is the null hypothesis in both situations.
+The null hypothesis is always an equality.
+That is, for both one- and twodirectional tests, the null hypothesis is that the population mean is equal to some specified or hypothesized value, M. That is, $H_0: \mu = M$ is the null hypothesis in both situations.
 If the alternative hypothesis is $H_0: \mu \neq M$, this is a two-tailed test.
 If the alternative is a one-directional test, then the alternative hypothesis can be either $H_1: \mu < M$, if the suspicion is that the population mean is less than M, or $H_1: \mu > M$, if the suspicion is that the population mean exceeds M.

 - 1. If a researcher has no idea whether a population mean is greater or less than some hypothesized value, then a two-directional test is most commonly used.
-All the researcher may need to know is whether the sample mean supports the hypothesis or not, so he or she uses a twodirectional test, with the alternative hypothesis being that μ is not equal to the value specified in the null hypothesis.
+All the researcher may need to know is whether the sample mean supports the hypothesis or not, so he or she uses a two-directional test, with the alternative hypothesis being that μ is not equal to the value specified in the null hypothesis.
 The critical region, or region of rejection, is then in the two tails of the distribution. - 2.
 If the question gives some hint that the population mean may exceed the hypothesized value, then the alternative hypothesis is $H_1: \mu > M$ and the region of rejection is in the extreme right tail of the distribution.
 Similarly, when the question suggests that the population mean may fall short of the hypothesized value, then the alternative hypothesis is $H_1: \mu < M$ and the region of rejection is in the extreme left tail of the distribution.